2nd Annual Korean Studies Writing Prize Awarded

-Sponsored by the Korean Studies Program and the Center for East Asian Studies, the annual Korean Studies Writing Prize recognizes and rewards outstanding examples of writing by Stanford students in an essay, term paper, or thesis produced during the current academic year in any discipline within the area of Korean studies, broadly defined.
+Sponsored by the Korean Studies Program and the Center for East Asian Studies, the Sejong Prize for Writing in Korean Studies recognizes and rewards outstanding examples of writing by Stanford students in an essay, term paper, or thesis produced during the current academic year in any discipline within the area of Korean Studies, broadly defined.
 The competition is open to both undergraduate and graduate students.

 Hajin Jun has won the 2nd Annual Korean Studies Writing Prize.
 A second-year Ph.D. candidate in History, Hajin wrote her essay, "Render unto Caesar?
 Presbyterian Missionaries and the 1935 Shinto Shrine Controversy," for a colloquium on Japan imperialism in Asia led by Associate Professor of History Jun Uchida.
 Professor Uchida says that Hajin's study is: